nodejs/node/doc/api/dns.md

 Resolves a host name (e.g. `'nodejs.org'`) into the first found A (IPv4) or AAAA (IPv6) record.
 All `option` properties are optional.
-If `options` is an integer, then it must be `4` or `6` – if `options` is not provided, then IPv4 and IPv6 addresses are both returned if found.
+If `options` is an integer, then it must be `4` or `6` – if `options` is not provided, then either IPv4 or IPv6 addresses, or both, are returned if found.

 With the `all` option set to `true`, the `Promise` is resolved with `addresses` being an array of objects with the properties `address` and `family`.